-For over a 100 years Olympic weightlifting was a niche sport completed in dusty off the grid gyms that you could only access via secretive handshakes.
+For over a 100 years Olympic weightlifting has been a niche sport completed in dusty off the grid gyms that you could only access via secretive handshakes.
 It is not quite ‘mainstream’ but it is fair to say that it has enjoyed a boom in the last decade.

 USA weightlifting reports that membership rates rose 125% between 2012 & 2016.

-Below are some my personal recommendations if you are in the consideration stage for weightlifting.
+Below are some of my personal recommendations if you are considering Weightlifting: